Category : Media & Entertainment

 The next revolution in OTT is FAST approaching

 The rise of Over-The-Top (OTT) platforms brought a gradual downfall of linear TVs over the past decade.
 Consumers can watch their favorite content, on-demand and ad-free for an affordable subscription fee.
 This growing popularity of OTT content paved the way for many large media houses to build their own OTT platforms and monetize their content with different monetization models.
-But the multitude of OTT platforms led to subscription fatigue among consumers who are now willing to watch ad-supported content if it’s free.
+However, the multitude of OTT platforms led to subscription fatigue among consumers who are now willing to watch ad-supported content if it’s free.

 Enter FAST.